bact/spdx-3-model/serialization/jsonld.md

 The following SpdxDocument properties are mapped to native JSON-LD mechanisms defined within the JSON-LD syntax specifications.
-Any properties not listed below should be serialized as part of the SpdxDocument element itself within the JSON-LD serialized data.
+Any properties not listed below shall be serialized as part of the SpdxDocument element itself within the JSON-LD serialized data.

 Deserialization of any JSON-LD serialized SPDX content shall expand the inverse